Visitor Activities at The Center for Birds of Prey

 Group Admission.
 Private group programs and rates available.
 Please call (843) 971-7474 for details.
 More information about group and off-site programs can be found in the "Plan your group visit" tab of this website.

 Visa and Mastercard are accepted.

 From Charleston: Follow U.S. Highway 17 North through Mt.
 Pleasant to Awendaw, approximately 12 miles north of Mt.
 Pleasant and 22 miles from downtown Charleston.
-Turn right on Seewee Road.
-Proceed 0.2 miles and turn right at the entrance to The Center for Birds of Prey at 4872 Seewee Road.
+The gate is located at 4719 Highway 17 North.

 See Google Map for more information.